<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 1.)
 Choose the Right Financial Partner

-Nobody is going to burn a bridge if they don't know where they're going next!
-To help you separate the quality accounting firms from the ones that under-deliver, read this list of characteristics to look for.
+Nobody's going to burn a bridge if they don't know where they're going next!
+To separate the quality accounting firms from the ones that under-deliver, read this list of characteristics to look for.

 A good accountant is also going to be in tune with your needs from the start, which means they’ll be able to help you with the transition process.
 If they aren’t helpful during this stage, it’s a sign that they aren’t the right partners for your business.